maxs-gld/maxs-gld/README.md

 - Description : basketball news
 - what I used : html, css and javascript.
 - this is my first website
+- this site will be updated if any bugs are reported

 ## social networks